đ§± Core Concepts

 - Metadata â File record created in database with status

-- Content Extraction â Worker extracts text (documents) or generates descriptions (images)
+- Content Extraction â Worker extracts text based on file type:

-- Chunking â Content split into chunks (800 tokens, 100 token overlap)
+- Chunking â Content split into chunks (300 tokens, 60 token overlap) with context prefix (file name, type, page numbers, section titles)

 - Embedding â Each chunk converted to a 1536-dimension vector